Cloud for law firms lawyer on computer with scales of justice on the desk

 The Cloud For Law Firms

 Law firms throughout the U.S. are rapidly moving to the Cloud.
-The key to a successful cloud migration is finding an IT service company that knows the requirements of your Bar Association.
+The key to successful cloud migration is finding an IT service company that knows the requirements of your Bar Association.
 Did you know that using certain free cloud services may be prohibited?

 There are key benefits to using the right cloud services.
 The ABA states that “lawyers and law firms see the Cloud as a fast and scalable way to use advanced legal technology tools without the need for a substantial upfront capital investment in hardware, software, and support services.”